dbrizard/elwaspatid/docs/auto_examples/plot_6_underHood.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 81-84

-Internally, the bar :class:`Barhete` contains a list of :class:`Segment`, one for each independant rod.
+Internally, the bar :class:`BarSet` contains a list of :class:`Segment`, one for each independant rod.
 Each :class:`Segment` has been discretized in ``nX`` elements along the propagation axis.